Category Archives: Developing Faith

 “Star of wonder, star of light, star with royal beauty bright . . . guide us to your perfect light.”

-Each morning as I start my day, I sit on my back porch and look for beauty.
+Each morning as I start my day, I look out the large sliding glass doors and look for beauty.
 I am never disappointed.
-The trees, sky and river express beauty.
-When I see the deep green of the trees; the architecture of their branches and leaves; the delicate wings of the birds; and the soft blended colors of pink, orange, blue, and purple in the sunrise I feel hopeful because I see the beauty of God in the midst of the painful reality of these times.
+All of nature expresses beauty.
+When I see the deep green of the trees; the architecture of their branches and leaves; the delicate wings of the birds; and the soft blended colors of pink, orange, blue, and purple in the sunrise I feel hopeful because I see the beauty of God surrounding me.

 The Beauty of the LORD